apache/cayenne-website/src/main/site/content/news/cayenne-42m1-released.md

 - {{% jira 2646 %}} Wrong target path selection logic in cgen config
 - {{% jira 2647 %}} Modeler: project upgrade from 4.0.B2 to 4.1.RC2 failure
 - {{% jira 2648 %}} Whitespace symbols in JDBC Driver and DB URL lines lead to incorrect driver loading
+- {{% jira 2653 %}} No methods for queries with qualifier parameters generated
+- {{% jira 2654 %}} Exception in dbimport when relationships should be imported, but no explicit configuration exists
+- {{% jira 2655 %}} AutoAdapter missing supportsGeneratedKeysForBatchInserts() method